 The Process

-A monoprint is an individual print - unlike other printmaking techniques where you can print many from an edition, each print I make is unique.
+A monoprint is an individual print - unlike other printmaking techniques where you can print many from an edition, each print Casey makes is unique.

 STEP ONE: SETTING THE DESIGN

 Monoprinting consists of many layers of additions and resistants.
 An addition will print color in a specific area, and a resist will block ink from a space on the paper.
 Each layer is hand placed before running through the press.
 The material can vary.
-Here you see me using lupin leaves, but I take inspiration from all things around me!
-Flowers, leaves, fossils, pieces of fabric, it becomes a a journey to find them & place them in my art!
+Here you see the use of lupin leaves, but inspiration comes from many places!
+Flowers, leaves, fossils, pieces of fabric, it becomes a a journey to find them & place them in the art.
 These materials can leave such an interesting impression.

 Laying lupin leaves on the paper, blocking where ink will be left off the canvas.